 The former is most common when it comes to an event or a set term sponsorship.
 It doesn’t have to require cold hard cash as such, gifting equipment or services can secure your business as a sponsor.
 But not everyone can take advantage of this type of business partnership.

 Services/products in kind usually involve more work but can reap more rewards.
-It may be that you base your partnership on a two-way agreement that stipulates that you are the preferred supplier for certain products or services for that organisation and in turn, they promote you actively throughout the term.
-By setting up a partnership this way you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.
+It may be that you base your partnership on a two-way agreement that stipulates that you are the preferred supplier for certain products or services for that organisation.
+In turn, they promote you actively throughout the term.
+By setting up a partnership this way, you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.

 Play to your strengths

 How many times has someone told you to stick with what you’re good at?
 The same applies when you’re exploring business partnerships.
 Look at how you can benefit a commercial partnership doing what you do best.
-For us, training businesses from all niches to use social media with maximum benefit adds huge value to us as a partner, it also allows us to network and shares our expertise with businesses within our target audience.
+For us, providing consultancy and access to our team of experts adds huge value to us as a partner.
+It also allows us to network and shares our expertise with businesses within our target audience.
 Everyone’s a winner.

 So what do you have to give?
-Consider time required and set expectations at the beginning to ensure that neither you or your new ‘partner’ are left feeling hard done by.
+Consider the time required and set expectations at the beginning to ensure that neither you nor your new ‘partner’ is left feeling hard done by.

 Who to target for a business partnership?

-Local exposure.
-Look at the local business award and become and event or category sponsor.
+Look at the local business award and become an event or category sponsor.
 Often there is a PR element of this that will help get your business in the press as well as in front of other companies within your area.

-Growth.
-Build a hub of complimentary businesses and enter a partnership where you cross-sell each other’s services.
+Build a hub of complementary businesses and enter a partnership where you cross-sell each other’s services.